Mental Health Facilities in North Dakota

 Dakota Boys And Girls Ranch Western Plains Prtf - Bismarck, ND

-Dakota Boys And Girls Ranch Western Plains Prtf is a mental health facility in Bismarck, ND, located at 1227 North 35th Street, in the 58501 zip code.
-Dakota Boys And Girls Ranch Western Plains Prtf provides telemedicine/telehealth and residential treatment.
-Dakota Boys And Girls Ranch Western Plains Prtf provides trauma therapy, behavior modification and integrated dual diagnosis disorder treatment to children / adolescents.
-Dakota Boys And Girls Ranch Western Plains Prtf also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services available at Dakota Boys And Girls Ranch Western Plains Prtf include education services, supported employment and suicide prevention services.
+Dakota Boys And Girls Ranch Western Plains Prtf is a mental health treatment center in Bismarck, North Dakota, located at 1227 North 35th Street, part of the 58501 zip code.
+Dakota Boys And Girls Ranch Western Plains Prtf provides residential treatment and telemedicine/telehealth.
+Dakota Boys And Girls Ranch Western Plains Prtf also offers individual psychotherapy, trauma therapy and activity therapy to children / adolescents.
+Dakota Boys And Girls Ranch Western Plains Prtf supports clients referred from the court/judicial system, people with traumatic brain injury and children/adolescents with serious emotional disturbance.
+Dakota Boys And Girls Ranch Western Plains Prtf also provides diet and exercise counseling, intensive case management and integrated primary care services.

 Northeast Human Service Center - Grafton, ND

-Northeast Human Service Center is a mental health treatment clinic in Grafton, North Dakota, located at 5th And School Road, in the 58237 zip code.
+Northeast Human Service Center is one of mental health facilities in Grafton, North Dakota, located at 5th And School Road, 58237 zip code.
 Northeast Human Service Center provides telemedicine/telehealth and outpatient treatment.
-Northeast Human Service Center provides individual psychotherapy, cognitive behavioral therapy and behavior modification to young adults, children / adolescents and adults.
-Additional services provided by Northeast Human Service Center consist of intensive case management, illness management and recovery and vocational rehabilitation services.
+Northeast Human Service Center provides trauma therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Additional services provided at Northeast Human Service Center include illness management and recovery, suicide prevention services and psychosocial rehabilitation services.

 Chi Saint Alexius Health Archway Mental Health Service - Bismarck, ND

-Chi Saint Alexius Health Archway Mental Health Service is a mental health clinic in Bismarck, ND, located at 900 East Broadway Avenue, in the 58501 zip code.
+Chi Saint Alexius Health Archway Mental Health Service is one of mental health facilities in Bismarck, North Dakota, located at 900 East Broadway Avenue, 58501 zip code.
 Chi Saint Alexius Health Archway Mental Health Service provides telemedicine/telehealth and outpatient treatment.
-Chi Saint Alexius Health Archway Mental Health Service offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to children / adolescents, seniors 65 or older and adults.
-More services at Chi Saint Alexius Health Archway Mental Health Service include education services and integrated primary care services.
+Chi Saint Alexius Health Archway Mental Health Service provides psychotropic medication, behavior modification and individual psychotherapy to adults, young adults and children / adolescents.
+Additional services provided at Chi Saint Alexius Health Archway Mental Health Service include education services and integrated primary care services.

 North Dakota State Hospital - Jamestown, ND

 North Dakota State Hospital is a mental health treatment center in Jamestown, ND, located at 2605 Circle Drive, 58401 zip code area.
 North Dakota State Hospital provides residential treatment and hospital inpatient treatment.
-North Dakota State Hospital offers cognitive behavioral therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, young adults and adults.
-North Dakota State Hospital also supports clients referred from the court/judicial system, seniors or older adults and people with serious mental illness.
-Additional services at North Dakota State Hospital consist of suicide prevention services, psychosocial rehabilitation services and housing services.
+North Dakota State Hospital offers integrated dual diagnosis disorder treatment, group therapy and activity therapy to young adults, seniors 65 or older and adults.
+North Dakota State Hospital also supports people with serious mental illness, seniors or older adults and people with Alzheimer's or dementia.
+Additional services at North Dakota State Hospital consist of family psychoeducation, psychosocial rehabilitation services and suicide prevention services.

 Sanford Medical Center Bismarck Behavioral Health Services/inpatient - Bismarck, ND

-Sanford Medical Center Bismarck Behavioral Health Services/inpatient is a mental health treatment center in Bismarck, North Dakota, located at 300 North 7th Street, part of the 58501 zip code.
+Sanford Medical Center Bismarck Behavioral Health Services/inpatient is a mental health clinic in Bismarck, ND, located at 300 North 7th Street, in the 58501 zip code.
 Sanford Medical Center Bismarck Behavioral Health Services/inpatient provides outpatient treatment and hospital inpatient treatment.
-Sanford Medical Center Bismarck Behavioral Health Services/inpatient also offers activity therapy, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
-Sanford Medical Center Bismarck Behavioral Health Services/inpatient also provides chronic disease/illness management, integrated primary care services and illness management and recovery.
+Sanford Medical Center Bismarck Behavioral Health Services/inpatient offers individual psychotherapy, activity therapy and psychotropic medication to young adults, children / adolescents and adults.
+More services at Sanford Medical Center Bismarck Behavioral Health Services/inpatient include suicide prevention services, chronic disease/illness management and integrated primary care services.

 Lutheran Social Services Of Nd Luther Hall - Fargo, ND

-Lutheran Social Services Of Nd Luther Hall is a mental health clinic in Fargo, North Dakota, located at 1505 5th Avenue South, 58103.
-Lutheran Social Services Of Nd Luther Hall offers telemedicine/telehealth and residential treatment.
-Lutheran Social Services Of Nd Luther Hall provides dialectical behavior therapy, group therapy and individual psychotherapy to children / adolescents.
+Lutheran Social Services Of Nd Luther Hall is a mental health treatment center in Fargo, ND, located at 1505 5th Avenue South, 58103 zip code area.
+Lutheran Social Services Of Nd Luther Hall provides residential treatment and telemedicine/telehealth.
+Lutheran Social Services Of Nd Luther Hall offers group therapy, psychotropic medication and behavior modification to children / adolescents.
 Lutheran Social Services Of Nd Luther Hall also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Lutheran Social Services Of Nd Luther Hall include family psychoeducation and case management.
+Additional services at Lutheran Social Services Of Nd Luther Hall consist of case management and family psychoeducation.

 Solutions Behavioral Healthcare - Fargo, ND